astroryan12/VerticalTabs/HoverLayout/chrome/README.md

 ## Installation

 1. Open your Firefox profile directory.
-To find your profile directory, type `about:support` in Firefox's address bar.
+To find your profile directory, type 'about:support' in Firefox's address bar.

 2. If there is a `chrome` folder in this directory, delete it, and paste the new `chrome` folder into the profile directory.